 Significant research and development activities have been, and are continuing to be, undertaken.
 These activities continue to show solid research based results, which is evident in the continued development of the products.

-For users, they have built a user dashboard and insights panel to help consumers understand patterns in their online footprint through metrics and graphs.
+For users, they have built a personal insights and data monetization tool to help consumers understand patterns in their online footprint through metrics and graphs.

-For brands they are in the process of developing products that can perform thorough cross-examination of consumer behaviours and provide important analytics related to their trends from data collected through various social media platforms, devices and technologies.
+For brands we’ve built research products that can perform thorough cross-examination of consumer behaviours and provide important analytics related to their trends from data collected through the company’s proprietary technology and algorithms, various digital platforms, devices and technologies including social media, music apps, fitness tracker, productivity tools.
+This year they have further innovated to bring about instant data and instant analytics offering to help business decision makers keep at-pace with the continually changing digital world.

-The company are also using various Application-Programming-Interfaces (APIs), building browser extensions and mobile apps with proprietary algoryt in order to further expand their data collection sources.
+The company are also using various Application-Programming-Interfaces (APIs), building browser extensions and mobile apps with proprietary algorithm in order to further expand their data collection sources.
 Their core analytics engine can make any user data anonymous while extracting insights from it that are utilised by brands for creating desired products and developing effective marketing strategies.

 5 Baseline Technology